indigo-dc/indigo-datacloud-releases/chapter1.md

 It is strongly recommended the use of the lastest version of the **indigodc-release** package containing the public key and the YUM and APT repository files.

-To understand how to install and configure INDIGO-1 products either refer to the "Generic Installation & Configuration Guide" chapter or to each individual product documentation.
+To understand how to install and configure INDIGO-1 products either refer to the [Generic Installation & Configuration Guide](generic_installation_and_configuration_guide_1.md) chapter or to each individual product documentation.

 ## Software